 (R.C.
-2108.07(B) (current law); R.C.
-2108.16 (the bill))
+2108.16 (former R.C.
+2108.07(B)))

-Current law prohibits the physician who attends a donor at death or, if none, the physician who certifies an individual's death from participating in the procedures for removing or transplanting a part.
+Former law prohibited the physician attending to a donor at death or, if none, the physician certifying an individual's death from participating in the procedures for removing or transplanting a part.

-The bill prohibits the attending physician or the physician who determines the time of an individual's death from participating in the procedures for removing or transplanting a part.
-Unlike current law, however, it specifies who can remove a donated part: any physician (other than one described above) or technician, as long as the physician or technician is qualified to remove the part.
-While the bill does not describe what is meant by "qualified," it defines "technician" as an individual determined to be qualified to remove or process parts by an appropriate organization that is licensed, accredited, or regulated under federal or state law.
-The definition also specifies that "technician" includes an enucleator and an embalmer licensed in Ohio who has completed a course in eye enucleation and has received a certificate of competency to that effect from a school of medicine recognized by the State Medical Board or from an eye bank that is a member of the Eye Bank Association of America (R.C.
-2108.01(CC)).
+The act similarly prohibits the attending physician or the physician who determines the time of an individual's death from participating in the procedures for removing or transplanting a part.
+Unlike former law, however, the act specifies who can remove a donated part: any physician (other than one described above) or technician, as long as the physician or technician is qualified36 to remove the part.